jmacdonald2010/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 9: February 12, 2021

+**Today's Progress**: Found the beginning of the solution of my toggle button issue for my shopping list app.
+It's still very problematic, but I've found the start to the solution.

+**Thoughts**: Didn't get to do any coursework today, but that's okay, but that was expected, as today was payday and I needed to spend my time this morning dealing with personal finances and budgeting and all that.
+On the note of code though, I am relieved that I have finally began to find the solution to my toggle button issue.
+There's still a lot of work to do (there seems to be an issue where the # of times the thing prints increases every time something is pressed? also getting it to return the keys might actually not be super straight ahead?).
+Regardless, I'm glad to have made just the slightest breakthrough today on this issue.
+I don't imagine I'll have a lot of time to work this weekend (I need to do a lot of housework this weekend), but hopefully I'll get to properly writing to the database with these toggle buttons by next week.

+**Links to work:** Shopping List: https://github.com/jmacdonald2010/shopping-list/tree/in-progress

 ### Day 8: February 11, 2021

 **Today's Progress**: Completed a couple more courses in the python data analysis course.
 Progress with the shopping last app wasn't much for the amount of time working on it.
 Toggle buttons are still problematic.